 10 – Cayman Turtle Centre

 The Cayman Turtle Centre is a top tourist destination while visiting Grand Cayman Island.
 Here you can get up close with beautiful Green Sea Turtles, Reef Sharks, Cayman Parrots, Butterflies, and Conch Shells.
-I’d say that if we had kids with us on this trip, we could spend quite a bit of time here as they also are home to the largest swimming pool on the island with two waterfalls and the “Turtle Twister Waterslide”.
+I’d say that if we had kids with us on this trip, we could spend quite a bit of time here.
+They also are home to the largest swimming pool on the island with two waterfalls and the “Turtle Twister Waterslide”.

 9 – Cayman Island Brewery

 We had a great time visiting the Cayman Islands Brewery which was our final stop before flying back home.
-I wish that we had more time in the Cayman Islands but visiting this brewery ended up making for a great ending to our tropical getaway.
-We heard about this Brewery when we visited Seven Mile Burger and decided that it had to make our basic list!
+I wish that we had more time in the Cayman Islands.
+Visiting this brewery ended up making for a great ending to our tropical getaway.
+We heard about Cayman Island Brewery when we visited Seven Mile Burger and decided that it had to make our basic list!
 At Cayman Island Brewery, you’ll find popular options like the Mango Tango Lager, Shell Shock IPA, and White Tip Lager.
-Be sure to visit with an appetite as the Casa 43 Mexican Street Kitchen Food Truck parked outside serves up some of the most delicious Tacos we’ve ever had!
+Be sure to visit with an appetite!
+Casa 43 Mexican Street Kitchen Food Truck parked outside serves up some of the most delicious Tacos we’ve ever had!

 You can Tour The Cayman Island Brewery Monday – Friday from 9 AM through 4 PM.
 The tours include 5 samples of their various beers and fun photo opportunities behind the scenes!
 Location: 366 Shamrock Road | Prospect, George Town KY1-1209, Grand Cayman